rm-a0/particle-system/README.md

 # Overview
-Particle system written in C++ using SFML library
+3D Particle system written in C++ using OpenGL and GLFW libraries
 # Description

 # How to Install and Run